Reporting Children and Youth with Problematic Sexual Behavior

 Procedures are in place to control and monitor access, and all individuals entering the site are identified and verified.
 Visitor policies should be implemented to ensure the safety of children both on and off site.
 Access to the site should be restricted to those affiliated with the YSO and whose identify has been verified.
 Additional policies will need to be in place to protect children during off-site or overnight activities.

 Continuous enforcement of Your Code of Conduct.
-Refer to your Code of Conduct often to ensure children safety.
+Refer to your Code of Conduct often to ensure child safety.
 Ensure all one-on-one interactions at your YSO are observable and can be monitored or interrupted.

 Procedures to ensure safe use of bathroom, changing, and showering facilities (if applicable) are adopted and followed.
 Maintain clear guidelines and expectations for staff or volunteers that have access to bathrooms, showers, and changing facilities.
 Clearly define and discuss procedures for children needing assistance in any of these facilities.